 The Kasagiminnis Deposit is located 40km south-east of the Dorothy Deposit but forms part of the same regional mineralised system.

 Previous owners of the two Gold Deposits completed non-JORC estimates at Dorothy and Dobie which combine to an historical estimate of 99,600 oz Au @ 5.7 g/t Au, down to less than 150m below surface (ASX release 2 August 2017):

 Figure 1: Ardiden’s Pickle Lake Gold Project

-The Dorothy-Dobie mineralised zone represents a larger mineralised system than currently defined at Kasagiminnis, and the Company aims to implement modern airborne geophysical targeting along the trend ahead of groundwork and targeted drilling.
+The Dorothy-Dobie mineralised zone represents a larger mineralised system than currently defined at Kasagiminnis.

-Gold mineralisation at Dorothy and Dobie occurs along a 20 km long north-westerly trend, along strike from the historical Golden Patricia mine, and includes the Meen, Cooper, West, Dorothy Main, Tonsil, Spike and Dobie Prospect zones.
-Mineralisation styles and host rocks vary, but all are structurally controlled.
-New ground geophysical datasets, notably magnetics and IP are being recovered and compiled from historical reports across the entire project.
+Gold mineralisation at Dorothy, Dobie and Esker occurs along a 20 km long north-westerly trend, along strike from the historical Golden Patricia mine, and includes the Meen, Cooper, West, Dorothy Main, Tonsil, Spike and Dobie Prospect zones.
+Mineralisation styles and host rocks vary, and are all structurally controlled with two high priority structures defined across the Western Hub.

 Figure 2: Dorothy-Dobie interpreted geology and structural interpretation with magnetic image.

 Figure 3: Dorothy-Dobie cross-section A/B as shown in Figure 2.